Jacksoor/serviette/website/content/guides/servers.md

 By default, the server founder and anyone with administrator permissions will be able to manage command linking.
 If you want to grant command management permissions to someone without granting such a broad range of permissions, create and grant a role named `Kobun Administrators` (it must be named **exactly** that).

+## Command prefixes

+The default command prefix for Kobun is `.`, and can be changed using `@Kobun prefix`.
+For instance, you can use `@kobun prefix k.` to change the command prefix in your server to `k.`.

 ## Writing commands

 Check out the [scripting guide](/guides/scripting) for information.